-It’s a scene I’ve seen far too many times: a family with children or a pack of teens out to dinner, silent, heads down, all with phones in hand.
+It’s a scene I’ve seen far too many times: a family with children or a pack of teens are out to dinner, silent, heads down, all with phones in hand.
 It breaks my heart every time.

 Poor listening isn’t only tethered to cell misuse.
-Can you think of a time when you’ve been in conversation with someone and before you finish your sentence she’s already sharing her version of a similar story?
+Can you think of a time when you’ve been in conversation with someone and before you finish your sentence, she’s already sharing her version of a similar story?
 Before you’ve had time to complete your thought, she’s beginning her response.

-I’m hardly pointing fingers, friends – I’ve been Chief of Transgressors when it comes to listening with half an ear!
-If I’m stepping on toes, good!
+I’m hardly pointing fingers, friends.
+I’ve been Chief of Transgressors when it comes to listening with half an ear.
+If I’m stepping on toes, good.
 That means there will be others to share my pain.

 I’ve come to the conclusion that active listening is a skill worthy of developing, if for no other reason than it is becoming an increasingly rare commodity.
-I’ve even begun having conversations with my children about the importance of listening well, with the hope they come to understand its value both to themselves and others.
+I’m cultivating conversations with my young-adult children about the importance of listening well, with the hope they come to understand its value both to themselves and others.

-Without intention, it will…not…happen.
+Without intention, it will. not. happen.

 A few steps to becoming an active listener:

 Give them permission to be beautifully, brutally honest.
 Let the only consequence of their answers be that you become a better listener.

-I know, I know, you already know this!
+I know, I know, you already know this.
 But is this your practice?
 It’s a challenge to maintain direct eye contact with people; once you begin paying attention, you’ll realize you look away more than you thought.

 There will always be a good excuse to keep your phone nearby when you’re on a date with your spouse or out with friends, but few things better demonstrate I love you and I like spending time with you than undivided attention.
 Children of all ages know when you’re listening or only half-listening.

-Hold your tongue.
 Why is this one so hard?
 It’s annoying when someone interrupts me before I finish a sentence, and yet I find myself doing the same thing too often.
 But because I want to listen well, I’m working on this one.
 I want to care enough about what others have to say actually to give them enough time to say it.